 Today is International Women’s Day.
 For over 100 years, March 8 has marked this global celebration of the social, economic, cultural and political achievements of women.
 Equally so, the day serves as a reminder to act.

 Movements like #MeToo and #TimesUp have strongly illuminated the need for greater gender parity in our homes, workplaces and communities.
 The theme of International Women’s Day 2018, #PressforProgress, urges continued action toward gender inclusivity.

-In celebration of International Women’s Day, we’ve selected eight experiential campaigns that champion women as equal.
+In honor of International Women’s Day, we’ve selected eight experiential campaigns that celebrate women as equal.